NVSL/CSE141pp-Tool-Moneta/README.md

 cd CSE141pp-Tool-MemoryTrace
 ```

-Build the Docker image and name it "memorytrace".
+Build the Docker image and name it `memorytrace`.
 ```
 docker build -t memorytrace .
 ```

-Start a detached docker container named "memtrace".
+<a name="port"></a>Start a detached docker container named `memtrace`.
+Take note of the `XXXX:8888` in the command. the `XXXX` will be your port number for running the notebook.
+The port number will be `8080` here but can be changed if there are any conflicts.
 ```
 docker run --detach --name memtrace -p 8080:8888  -v "$PWD":/home/jovyan/work --user root -e GRANT_SUDO=yes -e JUPYTER_ENABLE_LAB=yes memorytrace bash -c "while true; do sleep 10;done"
 ```